Our nationwide Conveyancing team of 43 staff includes Conveyancers and Conveyancing Solicitors who can help you with:

 If any additional legal work is required, we’ll explain why and confirm the cost before commencing.

-Our Conveyancing Solicitors can ensure everything is in order and ready for completion day, so that your property purchase/sale goes ahead at the arranged time without any last minute hitches.
+Our Conveyancers and Conveyancing Solicitors can ensure everything is in order and ready for completion day, so that your property purchase/sale goes ahead at the arranged time without any last minute hitches.

 Once completion has been finalised, we’ll tie up all the necessary documentation, including the all-important registration of transfer of ownership with the Land Registry, resolving any further questions that might arise as a result, and ensuring you receive all your necessary documents promptly.